SnekNOTSnake/my-personal-list/README.md

 ![Explore](https://github.com/SnekNOTSnake/my-personal-list/blob/master/assets/screenshots/explore.png?raw=true)

-## 🪤 Usage and Conventions
+## 🚀️ Usage and Conventions

 1. Install the app

 2. Select a directory where the program should work on by pressing `alt` -> click `MyPersonalList` -> `Change Data Directory`.
 It's suggested that the directory contains nothing but `anime` directory.

 3. Move all your animated series into the `anime` directory *directly*.
-The system only recognize directories *directly* inside `anime` to be series, and not recursively.
+The system only recognize directories *directly* inside `anime` to be series, but not recursively.

 Something like this: